pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 }
 ```

 Nothing complicated happens here.
 When the `YourNameWordCountView` class is instantiated, it creates a simple `div` element and adds the `your-name-word-count` class to it (so we can find or style it later) and then adds the "`Your Name Word Count package is Alive!`" text to it.
 It exposes that `div` via a `getElement` method.
-The `serialize` and `destroy` methods don't do anything yet; we won't have to worry about that until another example.
+The `serialize` and `destroy` methods don’t do anything yet; we won’t have to worry about that until another example.

-Notice that we're simply using the basic browser DOM methods: `createElement()` and `appendChild()`.
+Notice that we’re simply using the basic browser DOM methods: `createElement()` and `appendChild()`.

 The second file we have is the main entry point to the package, as indicated in the `main` field of the `package.json` file.
-Let's take a look at that one:
+Let’s take a look at that one:

 ```js
 import YourNameWordCountView from "./your-name-word-count-view";